-5.4.2 Ethernet Peer-to-Peer Setup
+5.4.3 Ethernet Peer-to-Peer Cabling

-Peer-to-Peer Ethernet connection means connecting your 8743-CL directly to your PC without the use of a router.
+Peer-to-Peer Ethernet connection means connecting your 8742 directly to your PC without the use of a router.
 This may or may not require the use of a special Ethernet 'crossover' cable as many new computers no longer require it.

 An Ethernet crossover cable is a type of Ethernet cable used to connect computing devices together directly.
 Normal straight through or patch cables were used to connect from a host network interface controller (a computer or similar device) to a network switch, hub or router.
 A cable with connections that "crossover" was used to connect two devices of the same type: two hosts or two switches to each other.
 Owing to the inclusion of Auto-MDIX capability, modern implementations of the Ethernet over twisted pair standards usually no longer require the use of crossover cables.
+Refer to Section 5.4.2 for how to setup a peer-to-peer connection.

-5.4.3 Communicating Using a Hostname
+5.4.4 Communicating Using a Hostname